Rajah & Tann

 Apart from Singapore, the firm has offices in Bangkok, Jakarta, Shanghai, Vientiane and Yangon.

-A 2014 tie-up with a Vietnamese firm gave it offices in Ho Chi Minh, Hanoi and Da Nang.
-It also has affiliations with firms in Indonesia, the Philippines, Malaysia and Cambodia, as well as Al Tamimi & Company in the UAE.
+A 2014 tie-up with a Vietnamese firm gave it offices in Ho Chi Minh City and Hanoi.
+It also has affiliations with firms in Indonesia, the Philippines, Malaysia and Cambodia.

 Who uses it?

-The firm advises clients in the energy, chemical, and construction and engineering sectors, such as Malakoff, the largest independent power producer in Malaysia; Petronas Chemicals Group; Korea’s GS Engineering and Construction and Samsung C&T; Australia’s Thiess; and China Machine New Energy Corporation.
+The firm has advised clients in the energy, chemical and construction and engineering sectors, such as Malakoff, the largest independent power producer in Malaysia; PETRONAS Chemicals Group; Korea’s GS Engineering and Construction and Samsung C&T; Australia’s Thiess; and China Machine New Energy Corporation.

-It also has metals and mining clients such as Sumitomo, Bhushan Power & Steel, and Global Steel Philippines.
+It has also had metals and mining clients such as Sumitomo, Bhushan Power & Steel and Global Steel Philippines; and telecoms company AT&T. Other well-known clients are Kempinski Hotels, Singapore Airlines and AirAsia.

-Government clients include Laos, Lesotho, Indonesia, the Philippines, Kazakhstan, the Maldives and Mauritius’s State Trading Corporation.
+Government users have included Laos, Lesotho, Indonesia, the Philippines, Kazakhstan, the Maldives and Mauritius’s State Trading Corporation.
 It has also been appointed as legal adviser to the Chinese embassy in Singapore, advising on matters relating to the embassy itself as well as Chinese citizens and companies.

-In 2012, Rajah & Tann secured a US$100 million SIAC award against the Philippine National Bank and several other financial institutions, on behalf of companies owned by Indian steel magnate Pramod Mittal.
-The award was partially upheld in the courts.
+In 2012, Rajah & Tann landed a US$100 million SIAC award against the Philippine National Bank and several other financial institutions, on behalf of companies owned by Indian steel magnate Pramod Mittal.
+A big chunk of the award was later set aside, however.

-The firm helped a subsidiary of Indonesia’s Lippo group win a US$42 million SIAC award arising from a dispute over control of a Chinese hospital.
+A subsidiary Indonesia’s Lippo Group relied on the firm when it won a US$42 million SIAC award arising from a dispute over control of a Chinese hospital.

-The firm helped Norwegian oil services company NOV Norway enforce an award against a local conglomerate in the Singapore courts, even though the court found that it was issued in the name of a company that no longer exists.
+The firm helped Norwegian oil services company NOV Norway enforce an award against a local conglomerate in Singapore, even though the court found that it was issued in the name of a company that no longer exists.

-Other clients include an Indian conglomerate in a US$21 billion SIAC arbitration over alleged breaches of non-disclosure agreements and a former official in a US$2.5 billion investment arbitration under the US–Vietnam trade agreement.
+The firm acted for a former government official in relation to a US$2.5 billion investment arbitration under the US-Vietnam trade agreement.

-It is defending a Vietnamese state-owned company in a US$1 billion SIAC arbitration over a thermal power plant project.
+It is defending a Vietnamese state-owned company in an over US$3 billion SIAC arbitration over a thermal power plant project.

-A client in an LCIA arbitration calls the firm’s “very competent” construction disputes team “diligent and good value for money”.
+A user in an LCIA case says the firm’s construction disputes team is “diligent and good value for money”.
 They single out the “very good strategic thinker” Ng Kim Beng and also Pradhan, who “knows construction and construction law inside out”.

 Another client says the firm is “proactive, solution-focused, diligent, and did an outstanding job preparing 10 inexperienced witnesses for the arbitration hearing”.
 They also praise the “very experienced and clear” Pradhan, as well as Tan Chuan Thye, who “provided outstanding advice and prepared witnesses very well”.